MinicraftPlus/minicraft-plus-online/README.md

 # Minicraft Plus Online
+##Important Note!
+Due to renovations to the server room, the server will be offline 3 days from 01/09 to the 03/09.
+Meanwhile use a older minicraft version.
+Sorry for the inconveniences.
 ## Introduction
 On the 20th of August 2021, Chris J. ([chris42](https://github.com/chrisj42)) announced in the [Official Minicraft+ Discord Server](https://discord.gg/JyvFcRBguE) that the multiplayer functionality would be disabled from then on due to bad implementation and login server issues.
 It was at this point that I decided to make a port to keep multiplayer alive as I consider it's one of minicraft most important features.
 This is why this repository was created.
 ## Relation with Minicraft+